What is the Folded Map Project?

 2023 "Ideas That Matter" winning design, nationally recognized for projects that 'will make a difference in lives and communities around the world'. •

-Impactful & Timely
+Impactful and Timely

 “I work in a private, progressive school on the Northshore.
 The conversations about inequities are centered in what we do, however, the students struggle to put theory into practice or to see how their decisions and actions impact their community as well as those around them.
 The ideas and concrete components of this project/curriculum, provide a wonderful, real-life opportunity to put our words into action, to get out, be uncomfortable, and make necessary changes.”